 Whether you want to live longer or live better, this is one shape-shifting superfood whose nutritional profile warrants an instant place on you plate.

 And why wouldn't it?
 One serving of peanut butter gives your protein intake a huge boost.
+Here's the top 10 reasons for why you should eat peanut butter everyday.

 1. Keeps you full for longer